Jonaanna/on-boarding-module/README.md

     - What is the most/least frquent gene in myMethod and PoSTcode
     - Largest percentage difference with PoSTcode

-# Finsih the onboarding-module by writing a Protocol
+## Finishing the onboarding-module by writing a Protocol with the provided guidelines